Città Morte: Ghost towns of Italy

 Giardino di Ninfa

 This abandoned estate and former town located in Lazio is better known today for its botanical gardens, but certainly qualifies as a Città Morta.
 Giardino di Ninfa, as it is known today, was once the fairly substantial medieval town of Ninfa.
-The town, whose roots date back to Roman times, later became part of the Caetani family's estate before family wars and deadly malaria left the it crumbling and abandoned in the 14th century.
+The town, whose roots date back to Roman times, later became part of the Caetani family's estate before family wars and deadly malaria left it crumbling and abandoned in the 14th century.
 In the 1920's, the last surviving descendants of the Caetani used the crumbling ruins as the scene for an English Style botanical garden.
-Today, the Giardino di Ninfa is popular with gardening lovers, because of their picture-perfect, romantic settings, completed by bridge-covered waterways, ruined churches roped in shrubbery and many types of exotic plantlife.
-With the last of the Caetanis' passing, the Giardino di Ninfa is now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.
+Today, the Giardino di Ninfa is popular with gardening lovers (and it has been voted one of the most beautiful parks of Italy), because of their picture-perfect, romantic settings, completed by bridge-covered waterways, ruined churches roped in shrubbery and many types of exotic plantlife.
+With the last of the Caetanis' passing, the Giardino di Ninfa is now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF (see also Ninfa Gardens).

 This medieval Calabrian town has been deserted for decades because of its location, threatened by earthquakes and landslides.
 Pentedattilo means "five fingers" and is named so for the pillars of rock hanging ominously above it.
 Since Pentedattilo was evacuated before a major catastrophe, the town is in remarkably good shape in comparison to some of the other Città Morte.
 Many buildings still have their roofs, including the town church and visitors may wonder why it was abandoned.
 Today, an organization is trying to restructure Pentidattilo, and recently this ghost town has become the location of a Film Festival.
 However, one look at the looming fingers of rock overhead, make it easy to realize how even the slightest earth tremor could send the mountain crashing down upon the town itself.